isc-projects/stork/doc/user/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A reverse proxy is a server solution responsible for preliminary processing
-incoming requests from the Internet and redirecting them to specific web
+of incoming requests from the Internet and redirecting them to specific web
 services running in the internal network.
-The reverse proxies may help increase
+Reverse proxies may help increase
 performance (e.g., by caching responses), security (e.g., by enveloping the
 responses in TLS, logging the requests), and reliability (e.g., by allowing
-switching web service instances).
+switching of web service instances).

-Stork is distributed with a basic configuration for Nginx.
+Stork is distributed with a basic configuration for NGINX.
 It is available,
 after installation from a package, in the ``dist/server/usr/share/stork/examples/nginx-stork.conf`` file.
-The same file is located in git repository: ``etc/nginx-stork.conf``.
+The same file is located in the git repository: ``etc/nginx-stork.conf``.

-Stork Server can be configured to expose the web application from a URL subdirectory.
+The Stork server can be configured to expose the web application from a URL subdirectory.
-It may be needed when there is no dedicated domain for Stork Server, and the
+It may be needed when there is no dedicated domain for the Stork server, and the
 web application is served from the subdirectory of an existing domain
 (e.g., ``http://example.com/stork``).

 If the backend executable (``stork-server``) and UI files (``/usr/share/stork/www``
 by default) are on the same machine, the backend is responsible for sharing the UI
 static files.
-You can configure the necessary subdirectory using the ``--rest-base-url``
+The necessary subdirectory can be configured using the ``--rest-base-url``
 CLI flag or the ``STORK_REST_BASE_URL`` environment variable.
 The value must be surrounded by slashes (e.g.: ``/stork/``).
 The ``--rest-base-url``
 CLI flag affects both the backend and UI.
 It changes the value of the ``<base>``
-HTML tag in the ``index.html`` file (that modifies all links and URLs used by
+HTML tag in the ``index.html`` file (which modifies all links and URLs used by
-UI) and turns on the simple remapping of the requested URL (the backend trims
+the UI) and turns on the simple remapping of the requested URL (the backend trims
 the base path from processed URLs).
-The reverse proxy doesn't require any
+The reverse proxy does not require any
 special configuration.

-If the backend and the UI files are located on different machines, you must
+If the backend and the UI files are located on different machines, the value of
-manually modify the value of the ``<base>`` HTML tag in the ``index.html``
+the ``<base>`` HTML tag must be manually modified in the ``index.html``
 file.
 The ``href`` attribute must be set to a necessary subdirectory.
 The value must be surrounded by slashes (e.g.: ``/stork/``).
-Configure your
+Configure the
 HTTP proxy server to rewrite the requested URL and remove the base URL before
-passing the requests to Stork Server.
+passing the requests to the Stork server.
 Below is an example of configuring the
-``<VirtualHost>`` section for Apache.
-See the ``etc/httpd-stork.conf`` file for
+``<VirtualHost>`` section for Apache; see the ``etc/httpd-stork.conf`` file for
-full configuration.
+the full configuration.

 .. code-block::